 The more we wear our knits, the more they’ll need a little TLC to ensure they stay the same shape, size and of course, clean.
 We know that reading a knitwear label can be like deciphering a secret code, so to help you understand everything knitwear related, we’ve put together this helpful guide that features some top tips on wool care, as well as a little bit of knitted history thrown in for good measure.

-We’ve all heard of wool, but what you may be surprised to learn is that wool comes in many different varieties, each with diverse properties that makes them the perfect accompaniment for many different occasions.
+We’ve all heard of wool, but what you may be surprised to learn is that wool comes in many different varieties including cashmere, merino wool and lambswool.
+Each type of wool has diverse properties that makes them the perfect accompaniment for many different occasions.

 Merino wool is special in that its natural loft traps more heat between the fibres, making it warmer than a synthetic wool but no heavier.
 Merino wool is also the only wool that comes from the merino sheep.

-While merino wool can only come from the merino sheep, lambswool can come from any species.
+Lambswool can come from any special, unlike merino wool which can only come from the merino sheep.
 This fine wool variety is incredibly soft and requires minimal processing, meaning it is ideal to be transformed into a variety of snuggly clothing items.

 We’ve all been there haven’t we?
 Our beautiful knitted clothing coming out of the washing machine three sizes smaller than when it went in.
 Disaster.
 Whilst it’s fairly easy to wash wool clothing to ensure it keeps its shape and size, there are a few pitfalls that could spell tragedy for your favourite garment.

-It’s important to know that different fibres need a different care routine.
-However, all of them are best either handwashed or on the wool cycle in your washing machine.
-This pre-created setting should wash your woollen garment at the correct temperature and spin cycle.
+Wool clothing is best either handwashed or on the wool cycle in your washing machine, although it’s important to know that different fibres need a different care routine.
+The pre-created wool setting on your washing machine should wash your woollen garment at the correct temperature and spin cycle.
 If your machine doesn’t have a wool or handwash setting, it’s better to play it safe and handwash your clothes.

 When it comes to the best detergent for wool, you should try to invest in a special wool detergent.
 These are generally low-alkaline and perfect for cashmere jumpers and other woollen items.